Author: Elaine Cunningham

 I’ll avoid spoilers here as much as possible, since I try to avoid spoiling the books that are actually fun to read.

 The plot centres around a small part of a larger conflict that hasn’t been explored yet: the interracial conflict between the various castes of elves, where a conspiracy of gold elves is trying to unseat the moon elves from the kingship of Evermeet.
-It’s nice to see elven society finally getting some attention; despite thousands of years of culture and history, most authors don’t go any further into characterizing elves than the usual “nature-loving hippies” stereotype.
+It’s good to see elven society finally getting some attention; despite their thousands of years of culture and history, most authors don’t go any further into characterizing elves than the usual “nature-loving hippies” stereotype.
 Elfshadow‘s plot gives the impression that the elves have an ancient culture and equally ancient conflicts, even though we don’t see much of it from the perspective of the non-elven protagonists.

 The short version: A half-elf Harper agent with a shadowy past finds that she and her associates are being stalked by a deadly assassin.
 She spends the book trying to hunt down the killer while protecting her goofy, foppish travelling companion; meanwhile, she has no idea (but the reader does) that her sidekick is actually another agent of the Harpers planted to spy on her.
 In the end, it leads back through layers of deception to a big conspiracy.
 It’s delightfully twisty and doles out the revelations a little bit at a time, leading to a satisfying conclusion.
 I always appreciate any plot in a fantasy novel that departs from the “go on quest, fight monsters” archetype, so all the mystery and subterfuge and hunting for answers gets high marks from me.
 And the theme of internecine betrayal between Harpers is a good one, adding a much-needed layer of complexity to the simple “Harpers good, Zhentarim evil” stance that The Parched Sea ran with.